 “Remember the name Asclepius.
 How many have seen the symbol of a snake on a rod in ambulance vehicles and hospital seals?
 You know what that is.
 It’s not the serpent that Moses erected in the wilderness.
 It’s called the staff of Asclepius.
 So it is evidence that even today the hospitals have this Asclepius symbol.”

-Shouldn’t we are Christians be glad that we know the true origin of the serpent on the staff?
-Instead, TPM chooses to play into the hands of atheists and other skeptics who hate Christianity that say the Israelites borrowed the symbol from pagans while in fact the bible tells us that God is the one who told Moses to make the brazen serpent.
+Shouldn’t we as Christians be glad that we know the true origin of the serpent on the staff?
+Instead, TPM chooses to play into the hands of atheists and other sceptics who hate Christianity that say the Israelites borrowed the symbol from pagans while in fact, the bible tells us that God is the one who told Moses to make the brazen serpent.

 TPM Assertion 5